 Typically, Azawakhs are tall, sleek dogs that are very athletic.
 They have incredibly high endurance, and so need lots of exercise.
 They dislike cold and rainy weather; so bare this in mind if you’re thinking of buying one.
 The breed standard of color is usually sand to dark brown, with various white markings.
 They’re expensive due to their rarity, and you’d expect to pay at least $3,000 for a purebred.

 9. Egyptian Pharaoh Hound (up to $3,000)Check Price on Amazon

 Possibly one of the most misleading names ever given to a dog breed, these dogs actually originate in Malta.
 Their name comes from the fact that they look very similar to dogs depicted in ancient Egyptian paintings.
 They can trace their history back to the 17th Century, and were bred as hunting dogs.
 They are incredibly intelligent animals, and can be trained very easily.
 Despite their hunting nature, they are very friendly with humans, and can be kept with children.

 Egyptian Pharaoh Hounds look very regal, and have long, sleek bodies.
 They’re very strong and athletic, and require lots of exercise to keep them healthy and amused.
 Their coat is very short and silky, and comes in a variety of red-toned browns.
 They usually have white markings, although this will depend on their heritage.
+If you are into everything Egyptian, checkout our best Egyptian dog names list for some cool ideas!
 They’re quite rare outside of Malta; hence the price tag, and they haven’t gone through as much selective breeding as some popular breeds.
 Their rarity means you’d expect to pay at least $3,000 for one.